henrik42/solo/README.md

 certain degree the DOM _follows_ the app-state through event-listeners).

-This is a powerfull pattern: we can bring our app into states that my be hard (if not impossible) to reach by GUI interaction with our app.
+This is a powerfull pattern: we can bring our app into states that may be hard (if not impossible) to reach by GUI interaction with our app.
 This may be important for testing edge-cases of our app.
 And it allows us to __save__ and __restore__ app-states to "replay" cases